mendix/docs/content/howto/extensibility/create-native-javascript-action.md

 #### 3.3.1 Automatic Linking {#auto-linking}

-You should see sucesses from the previous linking commands.
-Even when your linking shows successes in your CLI, linking problems may have occured with your linked apps.
+You should see successes from the previous linking commands.
+Even when your linking shows successes in your CLI, linking problems may have occurred with your linked apps.
 To truly validate success, complete the following steps:

 1.Open *C:\github\native-nfc-app\android\app\src\main\java\com\mendix\nativetemplate\MainApplication.java*.
 1. Make sure the following is included in the list of imports: `import community.revteltech.nfc.NfcManagerPackage;`.